10.15.1.3 Switch Common/Basic

 Delay Action

-Choose the condition that will enable the switch feature: [ON Delay], [OFF Delay], or [Double Touch].
+Choose the condition that enables the switch feature: [ON Delay], [OFF Delay], or [Double Touch].

 If you continuously press the switch for the period designated in [Delay Time], the Switch feature is enabled.

-The switch will not operate if you release it before the [Delay Time] has elapsed.
+The switch does not operate if released before the [Delay Time] has elapsed.

 Turns OFF when the amount of time specified by [Delay Time] has elapsed after releasing the switch.